RANDCorporation/heat-impacts/README.md

 ## Introduction

 This app is designed to help local government departments estimate how heat impacts their operations and clients.
-It has a simple GUI and can be hosted by anyone with access to an R Shiny server.
-To use the app with their data, simply upload a .csv file.
+It has a simple GUI, allows departments to upload their own data, and produces plots and results tables.
+It can be hosted by anyone with access to an R Shiny server.
+To use the app with their data, users simply upload a .csv file.

 ## Data